 Me and my work

-I am a lecturer and researcher in the department of Psychological Sciences at Birkbeck.
+I am a Reader in Cognitive Neuroscience in the department of Psychological Sciences at Birkbeck.

 A typical day involves:– meeting students (undergrad, MSc, or PhD students) to discuss their progress and the next steps of their study design or data analysis,– attending or giving seminars, or giving a BSc or MSc lecture– working on admin tasks (recruitment of BSc and MSc students)– writing abstract for conferences, analysing data or writing papers– reading other researchers’ papers